 School of Natural Sciences

 Prospects in Theoretical Physics is an intensive two-week summer program designed for graduate students and postdoctoral scholars considering a career in theoretical physics.
-The 2007 program was held from July 16 to July 27.
+The 2009 program took place from July 13 to July 24.
 First held by the School of Natural Sciences at the Institute for Advanced Study in the summer of 2002, the PiTP program is designed to provide lecture courses and informal sessions on the latest advances and open questions in various areas of theoretical physics.

 Scott Tremaine, Richard Black Professor, School of Natural Sciences